 These new Facilities will be at the heart of the Lostock Hall community giving new access to local people who have traditionally not had the opportunity to use such facilities.
 Working with the school, the community will have access to over 60% of the time the new facilities will be open.

-The Council will continue working with Lostock Hall Academy on a potential 2nd phase of the project which could involve the development of a new 3G artificial playing pitch for the site.
+The Council will continue working with Lostock Hall Academy on a potential 2nd phase of the project which could involve the development of a new 3G artificial playing pitch for the site, including the commissioning of a feasibility study.

 Gregson Lane Community Centre